Aculisme/LMP2/about.md

 ## About me

-My name is Luca Mehl, and I am a Swiss/American computer science BSc student at Imperial College London (UK).
+My name is Luca Mehl and I am a Swiss/American computer science BSc student at Imperial College London (UK).

 ## Experiences / Extracurriculars